bkram/fm-dx-console/app/android/README.md

    ```

    When Gradle 8.14.3 artifacts are hosted outside of the default service, adjust `GRADLE_WRAPPER_JAR_URL`, `GRADLE_WRAPPER_JAR_FILE`, or `GRADLE_WRAPPER_DISTRIBUTION_URL` before running the command so the wrapper scripts can fetch the required files.

+   The build now uses Groovy-based Gradle scripts, so invoking `./gradlew` succeeds even on newer macOS distributions that ship JDK 25 by default.
+No additional Kotlin DSL compatibility flags are required.

 3. Build the debug APK: